latrobe-design-system/latrobe-design-system.github.io/_docs/foundation/layout.md

 ---

-## 4pt (0.25rem) grid

-The Wedgetail design system is built on the principles of a 4pt **soft** grid.

-By using a spacer variable equal to 0.25rem and setting all paddings,

-All spacing on the site is to be in 4px increments: font-size, line-height, margins, padding

-## Alignment <a name="alignment"></a>

-Alignment is an important fundamental of design.
+Alignment is an important fundamental of UI design.
+{: .intro}

-Graphic and UI designers utilise a grid to achieve pleasing designs with well connected content and consisent vertical and horizontal rythm or spacing.
+Graphic and UI designers utilise a grid to achieve pleasing designs with well connected content and consisent vertical and horizontal rhythm or spacing.

-Our typography vertical spacing is based on 4px increments.

-By adopting 4px increments for all vertical and horizontal spacings we can achieve a well aligned harmonious UI without working to a hard grid.
+## The 0.25rem soft grid

+The Wedgetail design system is built on the principles of a **4pt soft grid**.

+By using a spacer variable equal to 0.25rem (equals 4px when basefont size is 16px) and setting all paddings, margins, column-gaps, widths and other size attributes to multiples of this spacer; alignment to invisible grid is mainatined and vertical and horizontal rhythm is achieved.

+We use 0.25rem as the spacer (rather than 4pt/px) since our basefont size changes to 18px at viewport widths >1440px.
+So using rem units for sizing/spacing will mean the sizing/spacing will scale up with the text.